NTCoding/modernization-strategy-selector/README.md

 # Modernization Strategies
 A model for choosing the optimal modernization strategy for each subsystem.
 This allows a portfolio-based approach to modernization where the optimal ROI can be determined on a granular basis to achieve the optimal overall ROI of your modernization investment.

-Feel free to adapt this to your organization's specific needs and share any links here to content you have publicly shared on the topic.
+Feel free to adapt this to your organization's specific needs.
+Pull requests accepted if you'd like to contribute improvements or share links to your content on this topic.

 This model is used in my book [Architecture Modernization](https://www.manning.com/books/architecture-modernization).